 Let me elaborate on that.

 As we grow up and become part of society, we’re bombarded by millions of different messages.
-Messages that tell us whether or not we’re “beautiful”.
-From our parents telling us (or not) to our friends suggesting it (or not), and eventually, to the opposite sex (or same sex for that matter, depending on who you’re attracted to), we generally have an idea of how people perceive us.
-And being human, that shapes how we see ourselves and what we choose to put emphasis on.
+Messages that tell us whether or not we’re “beautiful.”
+From our parents telling us (or not) to our friends suggesting it (or not), and eventually, to the opposite sex hinting at it (or not), we generally have an idea of how people perceive us.
+And being human, that shapes how we see ourselves and what we choose to emphasize.

-For example, someone that has acne might get a lot of stares or questions about it, so they’ll do everything to cover it up.
+For example, someone who has acne might get many stares or questions about it, so they’ll do everything to cover it up.
 Someone that’s consistently told they should model will probably find themselves in the “popular” group.
 Then again, someone that’s fat-shamed their whole life might have serious eating and mental health problems.

 The perception you have of yourself has been shaped after years of experiences and run-ins with all types of people.
 And it’s not static.

 I know how delicate this topic is, and of course, some people might disagree with what I’ve just said.
-What I want to convey is how beauty can have an impact on social anxiety.
-While social anxiety is all about feeling negatively judged, it also has to do with how we see ourselves.
+What I want to convey is how beauty can bring upon Social Anxiety.
+While Social Anxiety is all about feeling negatively judged, it also has to do with how we see ourselves in a group setting.
 And the expectations we have.
 Personally, once I got out of my pre-teen years, the boys were suddenly interested in me.
-I was deemed “beautiful”.
-I got a lot of signals, both verbal and non-verbal, from the opposite sex, telling me the same.
+I was deemed “beautiful.”
+I got many signals, both verbal and non-verbal, from the opposite sex, telling me so.

 And with that, imposter syndrome also made an appearance.
 I believed I got every job based on my looks instead of my skills.
 I also felt as if I was a trophy in all the relationships I found myself in.
 It was agonizing.
 I had no confidence in myself whatsoever, and that’s probably the most interesting part of it all because we expect people who are deemed “beautiful” to walk around with high self-esteem.
 Unfortunately, the words we associate ourselves with end up being our reality.